Skip to main content

 The 5's Chop Move (5CM)

-• Normally, we are only allowed to save 5's on chop (unless it is done with a 5 Stall clue, which can happen in the Early Game and in other "stalling" situations).
+• Additionally, 5's can also be saved indirectly with the special move called the 5 Stall, which can happen in the Early Game and in other "stalling" situations.

 • So, if a number 5 clue is performed on a 5 that is not on chop, and it is not a stalling situation, then it will normally look like a Play Clue on that 5.